 Infection control procedures when handling needles and other sharp contaminated objects include:

 - Never attempt to re-cap or bend used needles.

 - Handle by the barrel.

-- Place in an appropriate puncture-proof container, which is yellow and labelled 'Danger contaminated sharps' and marked with a black biohazard symbol.
+- Place in an appropriate puncture-proof container (that meets the Australian and New Zealand Standards AS 4031:1992 and AS/NZS 4261:1994) – this will be yellow, labelled 'Danger contaminated sharps' and marked with a black biohazard symbol.

-If you come in contact with blood or body fluids, you should:
+If you come in contact with blood or body fluids: